mikerochip/ergonomic-cpp/README.md

 ### Developer Command Prompt

-You'll need to use a Developer command prompt to invoke MSVC tools
+You'll need to use a Developer command prompt to access MSVC tools

 1. Open your Windows search box and type "Developer PowerShell"
 1. Right click the "Developer PowerShell for VS 2019" result and choose Pin to Taskbar